• Skip to primary navigation

 Boiled and baked potatoes

 My recipe works with boiled and baked potatoes.
-They are both really yummy and if you leave the skins on when you boil there isn't a huge difference in flavour.
+They are both really yummy and if you leave the skins on when you boil there isn't a huge difference in flavor.
 However, I'd pick baked potatoes if faced with the choice because they give the soup a deeper and richer taste.
 Baked potatoes are of course more time consuming unless you are lucky enough to have some leftover baked potatoes on your hands.

 Baked potatoes also have tougher skins and can be harder to blend.
 You might need to strain the soup to get a super smooth consistency.